By Anthony Caruso III | Publisher

 Fox 10 Phoenix reported that Haeger and Breed broke up several months ago.
 In addition, she was considering a restraining order against him before the shooting.

-Haeger pitched at the Major League Baseball level from 2006-2010.
+Haeger pitched at the Major League Baseball level from 2006 to 2010.
 He pitched for the Chicago White Sox, San Diego Padres, and the Los Angeles Dodgers.